 Things to do in Highbury Islington | Gourmet Food Shopping

-At the end of Highbury Fields you come across a little foodie strip called Highbury Barn.
+At the end of Highbury Fields, you come across a little foodie strip called Highbury Barn.
 In 1865 there was a large dancing platform, theatre and music hall located here.
 Apparently it was pretty wild and riotous which led to locals complaining and a court case in 1871 ending the Barn’s dancing license.
-Today it’s very different with upmarket food shops.
-Along Highbury Park you have Godfrey’s the premium butcher shop which is famous for their Lincolnshire sausage recipe.
+Today it’s very different thanks to the smattering of upmarket food shops.
+Along Highbury Park, you have Godfrey’s the premium butcher shop which is famous for their Lincolnshire sausage recipe.
 On the other side of the road is Mrs Lovell’s Greengrocers, a family run business selling quality fruit, veg, herbs and some flowers.
 All located at Highbury Park.

 You’ll also find La Fromagerie, a premium cheese shop with a cheese room.
 They also have a few seats so you can order coffee and posh cheese on toast for a treat.
 There is also an Italian deli here, Da Mario selling pasta, olives and other lovely treats.
 If you carry on down the hill you will come across a big organic fruit and veg shop called Seasons and Blossoms.
 All located at Highbury Park.